-The Centre for Learning & Teaching's professional development opportunities can be accessed through the Academic Professional Development for All Staff (APDaS) curriculum.
+The Centre for Learning & Teaching's professional development opportunities can be accessed through the CLT Professional Development Programme.

 Depending on your teaching experience and professional development goals, you can access this flexible and inclusive programme of activities and resources to gain access to:

 - Pathways to HEA Fellowship (PHEAF) to support experienced and probationer staff who seek to gain professional accreditation.

 - Development opportunities for all staff interested in enhancing their teaching practice, or research skills.

 The Pathway to HEA Fellowship for probationary lecturers is a work-based curriculum of core and choice activities aimed at developing your understanding of academic practice within your individual, departmental and disciplinary context.
 Successful completion will lead toHEA Fellowship.

 Pathway to HEA Fellowship for experienced staff

 The Pathways to Fellowship programme enables experienced staff to gain HEA Fellowship, Associate HEA Fellowship or Senior HEA Fellowship from Advance HE in recognition of their teaching, supervision and/or learning support.